chen-jw40/kanji/README.md

-Reproduction of an interesting job to generate Kanji character based on their meanings using Stable Diffusion Model.
+Reproduction of an interesting job to generate Kanji character based on their meanings by finetuning a Stable Diffusion model.